-- After you add the sugar/water mixture to the pecans, the sugar will melt and then, after a few minutes, it will form a sugary coating around the nuts.
-Don’t give up, keep going!
-As you continue to heat and stir the nuts, the sugar will melt again and form the beautiful shiny, mahogany-colored glaze.
+- After you add the sugar/water mixture to the pecans, the sugar will melt and then, after a few minutes, it will form a coating around the nuts.
+As you continue to heat and stir the nuts, the sugar will begin to caramelize and form the beautiful shiny, mahogany-colored glaze.
 Don’t stop until you see the deep golden hue and shiny surface.

-- Feel free to add difference spices to change out the flavor a bit with these nuts.
-Cinnamon, allspice, cardamon, cumin, rosemary, cayenne or chili spice would all be delicious.
+- Feel free to add different spices to change out the flavor a bit with these nuts.
+Cinnamon, allspice, cardamom, cumin, rosemary, cayenne or chili spice are all delicious.

-- Keep a close eye on these nuts as they cook.
-Pecans do require close attention, especially towards the end, as they can go from golden to burned in a few seconds.
+- Keep a close eye on these nuts as they cook, especially towards the end, as they can go from golden to burned in no time flat.